ospfranco/ospfranco.github.io/_posts/2021-02-24-how-to-create-a-javascript-jsi-module.md

     }
   );

-  // Registers the function, not on the global object but as a global function jsiRuntime.global().setProperty(jsiRuntime, "multiply", std::move(multiply));
+  // Registers the function on the global object jsiRuntime.global().setProperty(jsiRuntime, "multiply", std::move(multiply));
 }